By CSDH Staff

 This job usually requires a bachelor’s degree in computer science or information technology, as well as some certificates.
 One should also possess excellent verbal and written communication skills, flexibility, and a knowledge of Microsoft and/or Cisco.

-Rounding out our list of the highest paying computer science jobs of 2020 is network administrator.
+The penultimate career on our list of the highest paying computer science jobs of 2021 is network administrator.
 For an average salary of around $60,000, network administrators are tasked with the upkeep of a company’s hardware and software systems.
 Specifically, they install, troubleshoot, and repair all hardware and software.
 They train other employees to use applications and other systems.
 They also keep an inventory of IT equipment.